 Furthermore, Prana is thought to be divided into five types or Five Vayus (Five Winds) having different movements and functions: Prana (movement is inwards and downwards, the core Vital Life Force), Apana (movement is outwards and downwards), Udana (movement is upwards), Vyana (movement is spiraling) and Samana (movement is outwards).

-In India, but also in some other ancient cultures and healing systems it’s commonly agreed on that Life Energy is absorbed by human beings via the air that is breathed in, the food that is consumed, and through light (the sun).
+In India, but also in some other ancient cultures and healing systems it’s commonly agreed on that Life Energy is absorbed by human beings via the air that is breathed in, via barefoot contact with the Earth, the food that is consumed, and through light (the sun).